 Well, we’re not trying to spoil your dinner but . . .

 Taking the edge off your appetite before you eat your meal can be a very good idea when you’re trying to lose weight.

 The trick is to make it something low in calories, preferably with some protein, and low in sugar – we don’t want to create a spike.

 Try a small handful of nuts, a low fat (low sugar) yoghurt, a few olives, wholegrain crispbread with light cheese spread, some low cal soup – even a small bag of crisps will do the job.

 2. Remember Your Needs Are Different

 The (unfortunate for women/lucky for men) fact is that men need more calories than women – even when they’re sleeping.
-There can also be big differences in the calorie needs of people of the same gender – a few inches in height or notches on the activity level scale add up to needing a bigger or smaller meal.
+There can also be big differences in the calorie needs of people of the same gender – a few inches in height (or biceps) add up to needing a bigger or smaller meal.

 3. Contain Your Leftovers